-Kettering College's satisfactory academic progress (SAP) policy for financial aid applies to all students who want to establish or maintain financial aid eligibility.
+Kettering College's Satisfactory Academic Progress (SAP) for financial aid standards applies to all students who want to establish or maintain financial aid eligibility.
+Satisfactory academic progress for financial aid is evaluated at the end of every semester, including summer semester.